List of Final Destination characters: Brian Gibbons

 Brian Gibbons is a teenage farmer from Greenwood Lake, New York.
 Although he is originally not on Death's list, his death is prevented by Rory Peters, and Brian is subsequently added to the list.

 After Kat Jennings' SUV crashes onto the Gibbons farm, Brian and his parents try to help the Route 23 survivors out.
 In the ensuing chaos, Rory pulls Brian out of the path of a speeding news van, and he is unknowingly added to Death's list.
 Some time later, during a picnic with his parents, Kimberly Corman, Thomas Burke, and Kimberly's father Michael Corman, the propane tank of a barbecue grill erupts and blows Brian to pieces.
 His arm lands on his mother's plate as she screams in horror.

 In The Final Destination, Brian's death is mentioned in a newspaper article.

 Dano, Frankie, and Shaina

-Sarah Carter potrays Shaina in Final Destination 2.
+Sarah Carter portrays Shaina in Final Destination 2.